A. K. Mozumdar

 Akhay Kumar Mozumdar (July 15, 1881 – March 9, 1953) was an Indian American spiritual writer and teacher associated with the New Thought Movement in the United States.
-He became a naturalized American in 1913.
-However, in 1923, following United States v.
-Bhagat Singh Thind, Mozumdar was the first Indian after Bhagat Singh Thind himself to have his United States citizenship taken away.
+He became a naturalized American in 1913 and in 1923, following United States v.
+Bhagat Singh Thind, Mozumdar was the first Indian after Bhagat Singh Thind to have his United States citizenship taken away.

 Biography

 The son of an attorney, Mozumdar was born in a small village about twenty miles north of Calcutta, India.
 He was the youngest child, with eight older brothers and one sister.
-The Mozumdars were a well-established, high caste family.
-Mozumdar's mother was very devout and seemed to foresee her youngest child's career as a spiritual teacher when she named him Akhay Kumar, meaning "Son of God."
-Mozumdar was a dynamic teacher, lecturer, and writer of the New Thought Movement in the United States during the first half of 20th century.
+The Mozumdars were a high caste family.
+Mozumdar's mother was very devout and named him Akhay Kumar, meaning "Son of God."
+Mozumdar was a teacher, lecturer, and writer of the New Thought Movement in the United States during the first half of 20th century.
 He exhibited a deep knowledge of God and taught what he called, the "Creative Principle."
-After leaving his family home, he spent time traveling throughout India, and claimed that he traveled to Bethlehem in search of enlightenment about Christianity.
-He spent several years in China and Japan but realized that his destiny was to teach in America.
+After leaving his family home, he spent time traveling throughout India, and said that he traveled to Bethlehem to learn about Christianity.
+He spent several years in China and Japan and decided to teach in America.

 Mozumdar immigrated to the United States, arriving in Seattle, Washington, in 1904.
-He began attracting the interest of Americans who wanted to hear his message.
 In 1905 Jennie and Charles Clark, leaders in Seattle's Queen City Theosophical Society, reported in the Theosophical Quarterly Magazine that Mozumdar, 'a Hindu Brother ... has spoken for us for several weeks to full houses.'
 The Clarks wrote that Mozumdar "calls his teachings 'universal truth.